This post contains affiliate links. Please see our disclosure policy.

 • fresh basil

-• heavy cream Optional
+• drizzle of heavy cream, Optional

 Instructions